turbot/pipes-docs/docs/connect/index.md

 ![](/images/docs/pipes/query-info-connect.png)

 The **Database** tab will provide general database connection details - the **Connection String**, **Host**, **Port**, **Database**, **Username** and **Password**.
 Click on any field to copy it to your clipboard.
 Note that the password is masked on the screen, but clicking it will add the un-redacted text to your clipboard so that you can paste it into your tool's configuration screen.
-Individual users can access the database with their credentials, and the information in this view is specific to the logged in user, enabling secure, personalized access.
+Individual users can access the database with their credentials, and the information in this view is specific to the logged-in user, enabling secure, personalized access.

 You can also get specific [Steampipe](https://steampipe.io/) commands from the **Steampipe CLI** tab: